-I will stand by admitting that many locals claim that Cafe du Monde is wildly overrated, however DAMN they sure are delicious!
+I will start by admitting that many locals claim that Cafe du Monde is wildly overrated, however they sure are delicious!
 This 24/7 spot is centrally located in the French Quarter and these warm, doughy beignets are good at any hour!
 Please note that the take away stand is cash only.

 If you’re looking to brunch during your two days in New Orleans then Ruby Slipper is the spot for you!
-Hands down the best items are the Banana Fosters French Toast and (any of) the poached egg dish options!
+Hands down the best items are the Banana Fosters French Toast and any of the poached egg dish options!

 Carousel Bar at Hotel Monteleone